bparanj/crystal/electronics/experiments/queue/oscillator.md

+PENDING

+This uses IC.
+Move it to out of scope.

-Creating a simple oscillator circuit in Tinkercad can demonstrate how oscillators generate a periodic output signal.
-Here, we'll design a basic astable multivibrator using a 555 timer IC to generate a square wave signal.
+a simple oscillator circuit can demonstrate how oscillators generate a periodic output signal. a basic astable multivibrator using a 555 timer IC to generate a square wave signal.
 This setup will flash an LED at a regular interval, demonstrating the concept of an oscillator.

 ### Components